-- Productized services as the Trojan horse that helps you get your foot in the door, earn trust, and sell higher priced offers later.
+- Productized services are the Trojan horse that help you get your foot in the door, earn trust, and sell higher-priced offers later.

-Productized freelance services make it easier for clients to buy from you.
+The productized services model makes it easier for clients to buy from you.

 Decision fatigue is a real phenomenon, and contrary to what many freelancers believe, a prospect making no decision at all poses a greater threat to your freelance business than the cheap freelance writer willing to work for half of what you charge.

-Your imperative is to lead prospects to present a handful of valuable offers and get a clear yes or clear no. Take some cues from Picasso, a Michelin-starred restaurant at Bellagio Las Vegas.
+Your job is thus to present your prospects with a small menu of valuable offers and get a clear yes or clear no. Take some cues from Picasso, a Michelin-starred restaurant at Bellagio Las Vegas.

 Our waiter gave Megan and me three options: